Got Kids that would love to get on Disney?

 Disney auditions?
-Nickelodeon auditions… Or are they?
+Nickelodeon auditions… are they real?

 It’s been almost 10 years since I wrote my 1st post on this subject, sadly, the Disney acting audition scam is still around and taking advantage of parents coast to coast.